lijins24/Mario_puzzel/README.md

 # Mario_puzzle
-a puzzle project that was assigned to me as final project in my computer science class
+This is a puzzle project that was assigned to me as final project in my computer science class.
+The game is not fully finished but playable.